wsmd/reattempt/README.md

 The duration in milliseconds between each attempt.
 Defaults to `0`.

 If this property is not provided Reattempt will perform a reattempt as soon as the function fails.

+#### `onError?(error, done, abort): void`

+A callback that fires on each attempt after receiving an error.
+It allows you to intercept an attempt and gives you access to the error object.
+It passes the following parameters:

+- `error: any`: the error that the function rejected with
+- `done(value: any): void`: a function that allows you to skip remaining reattempts and resolve the attempted function with the value provided.
+- `abort(): void`: a function allowing you to bail out of remaining attempts and rejects the attempted function immediately.

 ### Reattempt Callback